meanskyleb/HirePersonalityFrontEnd/README.md

 # HirePersonalityFrontEnd

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.3.
+It's purpose is as a learning tool to demonstrate understanding of angular and how it interacts with .Net Core.
+For simplification, all users can create jobs, edit jobs, and delete jobs.

+To clone the back end please follow this link: https://github.com/zackigoldberg/HirePersonalityBackEnd

 ## Development server